Having a pig farming business plan is vital if you are interested in pig farming. Pig Farming is a booming area of production with much promise.

 What are the advantages of pig farming?

-Bacons are enjoyed everywhere in the United States, homes, and restaurants.
+Slices of bacon are enjoyed everywhere in the United States, in homes and restaurants.
 The average farmer in the United States earns around $46,193 annually.
 The estimated profit earned from pig farming is dependent on the number of pig stock, production cost, and management cost.
-Pig farmers who earn extra cash from their production include processing which adds value to their final production.
+Pig farmers who earn extra cash from their production include processing, adding value to their final production.

-What makes they piggery business and interesting and lucrative venture for most people.
-So, if you decide to venture into bacon or pork production, here the benefits.
+What makes the piggery business an interesting and lucrative venture for most people?
+So, if you decide to venture into bacon or pork production, here are the benefits.

-Unlike raising poultry birds, birds are known to convert feed into feathers, eggs and meat.
-What if you need more meat from the birds but they keep developing more feathers.
-This is typical problem I encountered during my service as an extension officer.
+Unlike raising poultry birds, birds are known to convert feed into feathers, eggs, and meat.
+What if you need more meat from the birds, but they keep developing more feathers?
+This is a typical problem I encountered during my service as an extension officer.
 But do you the interesting thing and joy pig farmers were enjoying?
 Pigs have no other business than to convert feed consumed into meat.

-Top 10 U.S. states by inventory of hogs and pigs as of March 2022
+Top 10 U.S. states by the inventory of hogs and pigs as of March 2022

 2) High demand for Pig waste

-Organic crop growers, utilize waste from pig farms in preparing manure for the crops they grow.
-Organic vegetables in particular has high value on the market and for this reason, some pig farmers collect and sell pig waste for extra cash while other use it on their farms instead of buying synthetic fertilizer.
+Organic crop growers use pig farm waste to prepare manure for their crops.
+Organic vegetables, in particular, have a high value on the market.
+For this reason, some pig farmers collect and sell pig waste for extra cash, while others use it on their farms instead of buying synthetic fertilizer.

 3) Highly prolific

 If you own a sow and boar a new pig farmer, you can get up to an estimated number of 18 to 20 pigs within a year.
-A sow within the age of 8 to 9 months can farrow twice in year given that the pig breed is highly prolific, a sow can produce a litter size between 6 and 12.
+A sow between the age of 8 to 9 months can farrow twice a year.
+The pig breed is highly prolific, so a sow can produce a litter size between 6 and 12.

 Pigs naturally feed on a lot of edible materials.
-From snakes to vegetables and grains, pig can actually consume anything for survival.
-Yes, I stated pig eat snakes.
+From snakes to vegetables and grains, pigs can actually consume anything for survival.
+Yes, I stated pigs eat snakes.
 This was an eyewitness moment when a snake entered a pigsty.
 They killed and fed on the snake.

-The fact that pigs can consume anything edible does not mean you should feed them garbage and non-nutritional diet.
-A well balanced diet mixed with fruits like water melon with help the pigs grow and mature faster.
+The fact that pigs can consume anything edible does not mean you should feed them garbage and a non-nutritional diet.
+A well-balanced diet mixed with fruits like watermelon helps the pigs grow and mature faster.

 Sausage producers in the United States and most countries prefer using meat from pigs in producing sausages for the market.
 The United States sausage production industry is estimated at $19.2bn in 2022.
-Sausages are easy use in making meals and attracts a lot of consumers all year round.
+Sausages are easy to use in making meals and attract many consumers year-round.

 What are the disadvantages of pig farming?

-Each barn may cost $400 to build depending on the materials used.
-This include cement blocks, wood, roofing, and wire mesh.
+Each barn may cost $400 to build, depending on the materials used.
+This includes cement blocks, wood, roofing, and wire mesh.
 A standard piggery structure can be very costly.
-So, as beginner, you can start with a small size and expand in future.
+So, as a beginner, you can start with a small size and expand in the future.

 2) Pig farming requires time

-When you start pig farming business, your presence is required on site daily.
-By standards, you are required to feed the pigs twice daily and also ensure they have enough water in their wallow to cool their body temperature it is hot.
+When you start a pig farming business, your presence is required on-site daily.
+By standards, you are required to feed the pigs twice daily and ensure they have enough water in their wallow to cool their hot body temperature.
 For most standard pig farms, air conditioners are installed instead of wallows.

 Types of pig farming

-Pig farming business can be classified into two forms the pig fattening farming business and the pig breeding farm business.
-Each type of pig farm business is very lucrative and they all depend on each other.
+The pig farming business can be classified into two forms the pig fattening farming business and the pig breeding farm business.
+Each type of pig farm business is very lucrative and depends on each other.

 Pig breeding farming business

 This category of pig farming specializes in raising what we call the breeder stock.
 The breeder stock has varieties of pig breeds crossed to produce offspring.
-Piglets from the breeder stock is consider as pure line breeds when they come from the same breed, and hybrid when it’s a cross between two different breeds.
+Piglets from the breeder stock are considered pure line breeds when they come from the same breed and hybrid when it’s a cross between two different breeds.
 Pig breeders are relied on mostly by pig fattening farmers to supply their farms for production.

-Pig breeders research into feed enhancers for pigs growth, breeds best for local farmers, disease resistant pig breeds and minimizing mortality in piggery with proven research works in with their pig breeding programs.
+Pig breeders research into feed enhancers for pig growth, breeds best for local farmers, disease-resistant pig breeds, and minimizing mortality in piggery with proven research works in with their pig breeding programs.

 Pig fattening farming business